younger50/Wu-Monitoring-API/nodejs_api/README.md

 ```
 npm start
 ```
 Open browser and connect to http://localhost:3000/demo
+A web page with API URL in it will be shown for demo and testing

 ### Planned function
 Please refer to project wiki page